→ Register a new YPC Here!

 The Young Peacebuilders Clubs are youth clubs organized by a group of committed young people in their schools, faith-based communities, or other groups or clubs.
 They engage in social activities and initiatives, involving their peers to build peace and transform conflict in their communities.

 YPC’s support children and youth as they EXPLORE and discover violence, inequality and neglect, and then get INSPIRED to create projects that wage peace in their community and world.
 In doing so they learn to work with others to TRANSFORM conflicts and create a more peaceful future.
-They Repeat the process, Evolve, start new YPCs, and thereby spark a new peacebuilding REVOLUTION.
+They Repeat the process, Expand, start new YPCs, and thereby spark a new peacebuilding EXPANSION.

 These child and youth – led clubs have a direct impact on their community while representing Young Peacebuilders (YP) mission in helping young people become more effective peacebuilders.

 YPC’s are student-led and adult-supported groups nurturing peacebuilding passion and skills in youth and children.
 The Young Peacebuilders team, supports YPC members as they continually increase their capacity to design, deliver, and evaluate peacebuilding projects of increasing scope and impact.